Discord-Bot-Builder/remote/changelog/1.0.0-preview.4/english.md

 -   Improved Light Mode colors
 -   Added back "DBB Community Documentation" to Help menu
 -   Added the HTML element name to "CSS Selector" developer feature
--   Added [i]Ctrl+C[/i] to "CSS Selector" developer feature, to copy the current CSS Selector
+-   Added _Ctrl+C_ to "CSS Selector" developer feature, to copy the current CSS Selector
 -   Added back double-click on Block header to rename it (if enabled)
 -   Fixed red glow missing on unknown blocks when they are (over)simplified
 -   Added French translation by slaycer